SruthiVippaturi/Stockprediction2025/readme.md

 ## Stock Market Crash Prediction Using SPY & VIX with yfinance
 ### Objective
-This project aims to predict the likelihood of a 2-day stock market crash (≥4% drop in SPY) by analyzing historical SPY and VIX data, using the yfinance library for data retrieval.
+This project aims to predict the likelihood of a 2-day stock market crash by analyzing historical SPY and VIX data, using the yfinance library for data retrieval.
 The goal is to help investors and traders forecast potential market crashes, enabling them to make proactive decisions about hedging or exiting the market.
 The model utilizes XGBoost, a powerful machine learning algorithm, to make these predictions based on historical trends and market volatility.

 ### Data Sources
 The data used in this project is sourced from Yahoo Finance through the yfinance library: